AHN Code of Conduct for U18s in Homestay

-- Have access to opportunities for professional development to ensure homestay care knowledge is current and meeting the needs of international students.
+- Have access to opportunities for professional development to ensure homestay care knowledge is current and meeting the needs of international Guests.

-- Maintain the confidentiality of homestay hosts and international students’ right to privacy under the terms of Privacy and Discrimination Acts.
+- Maintain the confidentiality of homestay Hosts and international Guests’ right to privacy under the terms of Privacy and Discrimination Acts.

 - Encourage respect for the law and systems of Australia.

 - Ensure each member of the host family over the age of 18 (or over the age of 14 in South Australia) has received appropriate government documentation stating they are cleared to work with underage children and monitor the respective expiry dates.
-Each state regulations can be found here: https://aifs.gov.au/cfca/publications/pre-employment-screening-workingchildren-checks-and-police-checks/part-overview
+Each state’s regulations can be found here: https://aifs.gov.au/cfca/publications/pre-employment-screening-working-children-checks-and-police-checks/part-b-state-and.

-- Ensure all students are placed in appropriate families and ensure appropriate guardianship arrangements are in place.
+- Ensure all Guests are placed in appropriate families and ensure appropriate guardianship arrangements are in place.

 - Monitor the number of household residence and guest in the home

 - Maintain adequate payment records.

-- Follow up any complaint made by homestay students / hosts as soon as possible.
+- Follow up any complaint made by homestay Guests / Hosts as soon as possible.

-- Respect and be responsive to the beliefs and diversity of cultural requirements of homestay hosts and homestay students by providing alternative accommodation as soon as possible if it is believed that the welfare of the student, or host, may be at risk.
+- Respect and be responsive to the beliefs and diversity of cultural requirements of homestay Hosts and homestay Guests by providing alternative accommodation as soon as possible if it is believed that the welfare of the Guest, or Host, may be at risk.

 3) Homestay Students